 We take frequent breaks and generally have morning tea at 10:30am!

 Lunch runs from approximately 12:30pm - 1:00pm.
 We like to take everyone outside to get some fresh air during this time if at all possible.
-In addition to this we have at least one 10 minute break in the morning and another in the afternoon.

 We do require some information from you, however you don't need to worry about that right now.
 We will request this info after you have booked in: